 Accessory Dwelling Unit, Junior.
-An attached or detached residential dwelling unit located on a lot with a proposed or existing primary residence that is no more than 500 square feet in size.
+An attached residential dwelling unit within a proposed or existing single family dwelling that is no more than 500 square feet in size.
 A Junior Accessory Dwelling Unit may share sanitary facilities with the primary dwelling unit.